 (a) Special meetings of the shareholders, for any purpose or purposes, unless otherwise prescribed by statute or by the Articles of Incorporation, may be called by the Chairman, the Chief Executive Officer, the Chief Financial Officer, or Secretary, or by any two or more directors, or by written demand in accordance with this Section 1.3, including the purpose or purposes for the meeting, by a shareholder or shareholders holding ten percent (10%) or more (the "Requisite Percentage") of the voting power of all shares entitled to vote at the meeting ("Qualifying Shareholder Demand").
-Multiple shareholder demands delivered to the Secretary will be considered collectively to determine whether a Qualifying Shareholder Demand has been made only if each such demand (i) identifies substantially the same purpose or purposes of the special meeting of the shareholders and substantially the same matters proposed to be acted on at the special meeting of the shareholder demand received by the Secretary within sixty (60) days of the earliest dated shareholder demand received by the Secretary in connection with the calling of the same special meeting; provided, that the shareholder submitting the initial demand that such special meeting be called (the "Initial Demanding Shareholder") shall also deliver a notice at that time that sets forth all of the information required in Article I, Section 1.11 of these Bylaws, as if Article I, Section 1.11 applies to a special meeting and any nomination of directors or other business to be brought before a special meeting.
+Multiple shareholder demands delivered to the Secretary will be considered collectively to determine whether a Qualifying Shareholder Demand has been made only if each such demand (i) identifies substantially the same purpose or purposes of the special meeting of the shareholders and substantially the same matters proposed to be acted on at the special meeting of the shareholders, as determined in good faith by the Board of Directors, and (ii) has been dated and delivered to the Secretary within sixty (60) days of the earliest dated shareholder demand received by the Secretary in connection with the calling of the same special meeting; provided, that the shareholder submitting the initial demand that such special meeting be called (the "Initial Demanding Shareholder") shall also deliver a notice at that time that sets forth all of the information required in Article I, Section 1.11 of these Bylaws, as if Article I, Section 1.11 applies to a special meeting and any nomination of directors or other business to be brought before a special meeting.